ZaidSameer/IQ-Cities-API/README.md

 # IQ-Cities-API
-This API is listing the Iraq provinces and cities in Arabic , and it's free to use 😃 the tool used in this project is
+This API is listing the Iraq provinces and cities in Arabic , and it's free to use 😃

+The tools used in this project is :

 Express JS
   For handling the routes and directing to the right files Node Js